Baguuc/quickserving/docs/routes.md

 Routes are split into following types, each one is described below.

 ## File route
-The file route is used for serving a specific file for a server to a client.
+The file route is used for serving a specific file to the client.
 Example:
 ```js
 {